 The Hawk’s Nest Lodge offers guided fresh water fishing trips for smallmouth bass, trout and land-locked salmon.
 Our abundance of remote lakes and steams offer a variety of destinations to choose from and experience.
-Whether you’re looking for a guided trip or to fish on your own, we can help you catch the big ones.
-If guided is what you’re looking for, we highly recommend http://www.kennebecriverangler.com
+Whether you’re looking for a guided trip, or, looking to fish on your own, we can help you catch the big ones.
+If a guided adventure is what you’re looking for, we highly recommend http://www.kennebecriverangler.com

 Pound for pound, these are the hardest fighting fish Maine has to offer.
 The remote lakes and rivers we access provide plenty of action for both the beginner and experienced angler.
 Our patient, knowledgeable guides play host to an unforgettable and fun day on the water.
 Whether you are catching your first fish, or are looking to perfect a certain technique, we’ll make sure you come away with lasting memories, not just fish stories.

 Our bass fishing is so good, we guarantee you’ll catch fish or the trip is on us.
 This trip is available using spinning gear and fly fishing, and like all our trips, we practice catch and release only.
 Make sure you bring your camera!

 We Supply: All spin fishing gear, Rods and Reels, Bass Boat, Hearty Lunch, Professional Guides.

 You Supply: Maine Fishing License, Rain Gear, Swim suit, sun block, hat, sunglasses, camera, fly fishing gear.

 Cost Per Person: 1 angler…..$300, $165 per person for 2 anglers, or $125 per person for 3 anglers.
 A fourth, non-fishing passenger can be added for $40.